- See PART 1 HERE

 Most Americans eat hundreds of grams of carbohydrates a day.
 For them, 85 grams of carbs would be an improvement.
 But for those of us who’ve already done some ketogenic dieting, going up to 85 grams is a step backwards.

 The high carbs resulted in a rapid rise in my blood sugar, which in turn spiked my insulin and made me feel hungry and uncomfortable.
 I’d get hungry, get irritable, all the things you don’t want to have happen when fasting.
 I was constantly thinking about food.

 So the next few times I fasted, I just did water fasts.
-They went well, but I was seriously wiped out by the end of a five day water fast.
+They went well and were beneficial, but I was seriously wiped out by the end of a five day water fast.